Lakmal98/adf-lib-js/README.md

 1. **Test Workflow** (`.github/workflows/test.yml`)
    - Runs on every push and pull request to main/master
    - Tests against Node.js versions 16, 18, and 20
-   - Runs linting, tests with coverage, and builds the package
+   - Runs linting, tests, and builds the package
-   - Uploads coverage reports to Codecov

 2. **Release & Deploy Workflow** (`.github/workflows/ci.yml`)
    - Triggered when a new version tag is pushed (e.g., `v1.0.0`)